Robin Roberts Speaks Out About Her Interview With Jussie Smollett

 “At that time, on Tuesday, police officers were saying that his account was consistent, it was credible, and that he was being cooperative.
 Now this was all before the interview aired on Thursday, and then we found out about the brothers.”

 CBS News reported on Saturday that Abel and Ola Osundairo claimed to police that Smollett knew them and alleged that the actor “paid them to participate in the alleged attack.”
-The two are brothers from Nigeria who were arrested the week prior and released without charges.
-According to the brothers’ attorney, Ola was an extra on season 2 of Empire, and Abel was Smollett’s personal trainer.
+The two are brothers from Nigeria, who were arrested the week prior and released without charges.
+According to the brothers’ attorney, Ola was an extra on Season 2 of Empire, and Abel was Smollett’s personal trainer.

 Smollett was taken into custody Thursday morning and faces a felony charge of disorderly conduct for allegedly filing a false report.
 Smollett’s attorneys, Todd Pugh and Victor Henderson, released a statement to ET.